tylert/tylert.github.io/source/phone_goop.rst

 ::

-    Set Firefox as default browser
+    Search:  select DuckDuckGo, delete the rest of the engines Autocomplete URLs:  Off
+      Show clipboard suggestions:  Off
+      Search browsing history:  Off
-    Search
+      Search bookmarks:  Off
-      DuckDuckGo:  Default
-      Delete all other engines
-      Show search history:  Off
+      Show search suggestions:  Off
-    Privacy
-      Do not track ON
-      Tracking protection:  Enabled
-      Cookies:  Enabled, excluding 3rd party
+    Customize:
+      Toolbar:  Top
+      Show most visited sites:  Off
+    Logins and passwords:
+      Save logins and passwords:  Never save
+      Autofill:  Off
+    Set as default browser:  On
+    Private browsing:
+      Open links in a private tab:  On
+      Allow screenshots in private browsing:  On
-      Clear private data on exit:  Select all
+    Delete browsing data on quit:  On, select all types Data collection:
-      Remember logins:  Off
+      Usage and technical data:  Off
-      Crash Reporter:  Off
+      Marketing data:  Off
-      Firefox Health Report:  Off
+      Experiments:  Off
-    Notifications -> Product and feature tips OFF

 Configure K-9 Mail
 ------------------

-Fill in the settings you obtained from your email admin/provider.
+Fill in the settings you obtained from your email admin/provider and configure

+Poll every 1 hour
+1000 messages

+the settings for the app as follows:

 ::